 AR010M-X M4 CQB RIS Full Metal AEG

 The M4A1 CQB RIS is a compact powerhouse designed for close quarters battles and lightning quick maneuverability.
 This full metal AEG comes with a detachable rear sight which can be replaced with a scope if desired.
 The quad rail allows for attachments of lights, lasers, and other rail mounted accessories.
 Included with the gun is a forward vertical grip for extra stability and comfort.
 The adjustable crane stock makes this gun a breeze to move around corners yet extends for a more stable shooting posture when needed.
-It comes with 2x 300rd high capacity magazines.
+It comes with a 300rd high capacity magazine.

 Internally, the gun has a 9mm bearing gearbox, wire cut steel 21:1 ratio gears, inline mosfet protected trigger contacts, stainless steel bore up cylinder, aluminum bore-up cylinder head, metal spring guide with bearing, 6.03mm tightbore barrel, silver low resistance trigger wiring, and a quick change spring system.
 The wiring utilizes a low heat deans plug and comes with an adapter for tamiya connector batteries.
 This gun is lipo-ready right out of the box.
 It will shoot 375-400 fps using 0.20g BBs and 800-900 rpm using a 9.6V battery.
 The quick change spring system allows for fast and easy spring changes without having to go into the gearbox.

 90 day warranty.

 |Inner Barrel Length||280mm|

 |Spring Guide||Metal Spring Guide with Bearing|

 |Gearbox||9mm Bearing Metal Gearbox with Quick Spring Change System|